Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Model Problem and Main Results

 We adopt several equivalent descriptions of the kinematics of the multilattice.
-We denote a deformation field by $y_\alpha(\xi)$ and a displacement field by $u_\alpha(\xi)$ for each species $\alpha$.
-Note carefully that the argument of both of these fields is a lattice site $\xi \in \mathcal{L}$.
+We denote a deformation field by $y_\alpha(\ell) \in \R^3$ and a displacement field by $u_\alpha(\ell) \in \R^3$ for each species $\alpha$.
+The argument of both of these fields is a lattice site $\ell \in \mathcal{L}$.
 The relationship between the two is